 The best way to equip your employees with the necessary skills and training is to adopt a continuous training program for your employees.
 This makes it easier for them to remember the importance of handling personal data in a lawful way, and at the same time, it keeps proper handling of personal data in the agenda, thus contribute to achieving a security culture in your organisation.

 If you are still reading, you are probably interested in assuring proper handling of personal data in your organisation, including dealing with access to personal data.
 At CyberPilot, we specialise in providing awareness training for employees.
-Right now, you can try out our awareness training for 3 months for free – without any commitments or making any purchase.
+Right now, you can try out our awareness training for free – without any commitments or making any purchase.
 I would absolutely recommend trying it out and see how it feels in your organisation.

 Join our 2000+ subscribers and sign up for our newsletter.
 You will receive inspiration, tools and stories about good cyber security practice directly in your inbox.
 Our newsletter is sent out approximately once a month.